108” Water Line along City Easements from Union Pacific Railroad to John Ralston Road — City of Houston, TX

 Mr. Ortega serves as project manager and lead tunnel engineer for this project, which is one segment of the Northeast Transmission Water Line (NETL) under the SWTP.
 The SWTP consists of major improvements to the transmission system in the City to transition from primarily groundwater to surface water in order to comply with the Harris-Galveston Coastal Subsidence District’s (HGCSD) regulatory plan.
 NETL is a multiyear project which will provide treated water produced by the planned expansion of the City’s Northeast Water Purification Plant (NEWPP) to the George Bush International Airport along with the City in general.

-84" Water Transmission Line, IH-45 to west of Sharmon Rd, Houston, NHCRWA (EOR)
+84" Water Transmission Line, IH-45 to the west of Sharmon Rd, Houston — NHCRWA, TX

 66” Water Transmission Line along W. Hardy Rd from Beltway 8 to Greens Rd—City of Houston, TX

-A+ Services serves as project manager and the lead tunnel engineer on this project that consists of a proposed 66” water transmission line, redesign of an existing 12” water line and existing sidewalk located along West Hardy Road from south of Beltway 8 to south of Greens Road.
-A+ Services performs design services, including designing of approximately 5,700 LF of 66” water transmission line, interconnection to existing 66” water line, redesigning of approximately 5,000 LF of 12” water line and replacement of the limited existing sidewalk through the limits of the project.
+Aurora serves as project manager and the lead tunnel engineer on this project consisting of a proposed 66” water transmission line, redesign of an existing 12” water line and an existing sidewalk located along West Hardy Road from south of Beltway 8 to south of Greens Road.
+Aurora performs design services, including designing approximately 5,700 LF of 66” water transmission line, interconnection to existing 66” water line, redesigning of approximately 5,000 LF of 12” water line and replacement of the limited existing sidewalk through the limits of the project.
 The project consists of three major crossings: Beltway 8, Greens Bayou and Greens Road crossings, where the water line will be designed in tunnel.
 Design tasks include coordination and obtaining permits/approvals from different Regulatory Agencies, coordination with adjacent projects, water line design (open-cut and tunnel), pavement design, sidewalk design, and developing construction drawings.
-A+ Services also assists the City of Houston - PWE with the bidding process, preparing clarifications and addenda as needed, making recommendation for award of construction contract, and providing conformed documents.
+Aurora also assists the City of Houston - PWE with the bidding process, preparing clarifications and addenda as needed, making recommendations for the award of construction contracts, and providing conformed documents.